If you can describe it, they can see it: Cross-Modal Learning of Visual Concepts from Textual Descriptions: Real-world Experiments

-In the second experimental part, we focus on improving the performance of zero-shot downstream tasks, focusing on both novel and known concepts.
+With an extensive evaluation on different datasets and domains, we aim to thoroughly evaluate the potential of KT.
+Here, we focus on improving zero-shot downstream tasks on real-world scenarios, on both novel and known concepts.
 Namely, we target segmentation, image-text retrieval, and captioning.
+The detailed description about the experimental setup can be found in the supplementary material.